rloniello/Genetics/README.md

 The purpose of this package is to allow Swift Developers, Computer Scientists and other Researchers to easily implement Genetic Algorithms in their iOS, macOS and iPadOS apps.
 This genetics library is one of the few that supports in-order and in-place chromosome and mutation support.

 In complex apps it is sometimes advantageous to generate high-quality solutions to bounded or unbounded optimization problems.
 The Genetics Package allows the developer to implement a metaheuristic approach rather than rely on brute force computation or other machine learning methods.
-When used properly, even complex problems with permutations of approximately 10^144 can be found in less than 20 iterations, see "NthLetterSearch" example provided below.
+When used properly, even complex problems with permutations of approximately 10^144 can be found in less than 20 iterations, see the [examples](https://github.com/rloniello/GeneticExamples).

 ### Features